Dan-Treacher/algorithmicTrading/README.md

 # algorithmicTrading
-Efforts to automate day trading and a few other things
+Efforts to automate day trading based on technical indicators

 technicalIndicators_dir contains early versions of some of the technical indicators in technicalIndicators.py but in separate scripts